 - MIP Membership: Fellows will be part of a vibrant collegial community, have access to members-only programming and other discounted programming, two MIP listservs, MIP social gatherings and events, and other opportunities for professional networking and development.

-- For information about CEs for physicians, psychologists, social workers and licensed mental health counselors, contact us.
+- This fellowship is approved for 60 continuing education credits.
+For further information about CEs for physicians, psychologists, social workers and licensed mental health counselors, contact us.

-- Classes will meet Monday evenings from 7:00-10:00 pm.
-Each class will have didactic and clinical segments.
+- Classes meet Monday evenings from 7:00-10:00 pm during the academic year.
+Each class has didactic and clinical segments.